 1. Difference in utility charges

 As we mentioned before, serviced apartments and condominiums have different land statuses.
-This means serviced apartments are charged commercial rates for utilities such as electricity, water, sewage etc., which are normally much higher than residential rates.
+This means serviced apartments are charged commercial rates for utilities such as electricity, water, sewage, etc., typically much higher than residential rates.

 Deposits imposed by utility companies are also much higher.
 In some cases, developers try to work around this by negotiating lower prices with the utility companies, which may or may not be successful.
 If you want to buy a serviced apartment, try to confirm this fact with a developer first.
 It could make a world of difference for you financially.